eth-brownie/brownie/docs/core-transactions.rst

     ContractName.functionName (external call opcode) start:stop [internal / total gas used]

-Where ``start`` and ``stop`` are the indexes of :func:`TransactionReceipt.trace <TransactionReceipt.trace>` where the function was entered and exited. :func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` provides an initial high level overview of the transaction execution path, which helps you to examine the individual trace steps in a more targetted manner and determine where things went wrong in a complex transaction.
+Where ``start`` and ``stop`` are the indexes of :func:`TransactionReceipt.trace <TransactionReceipt.trace>` where the function was entered and exited. :func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` provides an initial high level overview of the transaction execution path, which helps you to examine the individual trace steps in a more targeted manner and determine where things went wrong in a complex transaction.

 Functions that terminated with ``REVERT`` or ``INVALID`` opcodes are highlighted in red.